-Looking for a particular theme or a theme feature?
-Enter your keyword in the search box, click Search, and you’ll only be shown themes that match.
+Looking for a particular theme or a feature?
+Enter your keyword in the search box, and you’ll only be shown themes that match.

 If you already know this is the theme you want, you can go ahead and click on Activate/Purchase.
 Purchasing a theme will activate it by default.

-For comprehensive information on WordPress.com widgets, please refer to our widget documentation.
+For comprehensive information on WordPress.com widgets, please see our widget documentation.